lightapi/light-portal-doc/src/design/authentication-authorization.md

 ![Sequence Diagram](authentication-sequence.png)

 1. When a user visits the website to access the single-page application (SPA), the Light Gateway serves the SPA to the user's browser.
+Each single page application will have a dedicated Light Gateway instance acts as a BFF.
 By default, the user is not logged in and can only access limited site features.
-To unlock additional features, the user can click the **User** button in the header and select the **Sign In** menu.
+To unlock additional features, the user can click the `User` button in the header and select the `Sign In` menu.
 This action redirects the browser from the Portal View to the Login View, both served by the same Light Gateway instance.

 2. On the Login View page, the user can either input a username and password or choose Google/Facebook for authentication.
 When the login form is submitted, the request is sent to the Light Gateway with the user's credentials.
 The Gateway forwards this request to the OAuth Kafka service.